 “And what does a deload week consist of?”
 I hear you cry…

 Well, a typical deload week will mean following your existing training programme but reducing intensity (and volume if needed).
-So in these particular sessions, halve the weight you normally lift.
+So in these particular sessions, half the weight you normally lift.
 This will mean the session will feel super easy but don’t be tempted to push it.

 Don’t get stuck in the “go hard or go home” mentality.
 Deploy some rational thinking.

 - Your muscles and joints will have a well-earned break from the intensity of strength-based training.

 - It allows you to fully recover from the previous training phase.

 - Importantly, it also offers you a mental break.
 Because training with high intensity can be mentally draining.
 So taking this more relaxed approach to training recharges the mental batteries.
 And if you’re anything like me, you’ll walk into the gym a week later ready to break down walls as your newly re-energised motivation is through the roof.

 How to apply a deload over the Christmas period.

 If you want to plan deload week as part of your plan to stay fit for Christmas here’s what you need to do.

 Simply modify your programme to work around gym opening hours and your schedule.
 Fit it in when you can.
 And don’t forget, a rest isn’t a bad thing either.

 Another simple strategy is to modify your training split.
 If you typically train 4, 5, or 6 times per week then scale back your workouts to work around your schedule.